chulminy/AE_ENVE_GEOE_121/old/s2022/README.md

 |**Quiz 04**|Module 01 ~ 07, 09, 11|TBD|150 minutes|CPH 1346|TBD|

 ## Policy for Cheating
 Students are encouraged to work in groups through collaborative learning only for homework assignments, but are required to submit their assignments individually.
 Students **must not share their solutions with other students**.
 The TA will run software to check your scripts to detect plagiarism.
 Please do not think that you are able to deceive TAs or instructor.
 Although you pass all the problems in the MATLAB Grader, you will get a 0 grade if your solution is considered plagiarism with a zero-tolerance.
-Also, you might be reported to Engineering Undergraduate Associate Dean as [**an academic offense**](#discipline). **Both copiers and copyees are guilty of cheating and will receive an equal penalty.** The penalty includes a zero mark on the corresponding homework assignment or quiz and a zero mark on online engagement, which means they will not receive extra points.
+Also, you might be reported to Engineering Undergraduate Associate Dean as [**an academic offense**](#discipline). **Both copiers and copyees are guilty of cheating and will receive an equal penalty.** **The penalty includes a zero mark on the corresponding homework assignment or quiz and a zero mark on online engagement and pre-assessment, which means they will not receive extra points.  **

 Experience has shown that the students who copy friend's solutions **do not know how to make them different** and tend to not bother to change their friends' code. **You should not trust your friends.** Once you share the solution with your friend, you will likely get caught for cheating.
 Sharing your solutions with your friend will not benefit you or your friends, and overall is a dumb thing to do.